skotopes/audiotoolbox/README.md

 Limitations
 ============

-There are several small things that you need to keep in mind, especially if you using this tool in professional area:
+There are several small things that you need to keep in mind, especially if you using this tool in the professional area:

-- Spectrogram generator uses simplest FFT implementation, zero crossing block aligning or noise filtering is not implemented.
+- The spectrogram generator uses simplest FFT implementation, zero crossing block aligning or noise filtering is not implemented.
-- In some cases last block can be skipped due to incomplete data.
+- In some cases, the last block can be skipped due to incomplete data.

 License
 ============

 All code which was written by me is GPLv3.
-Contact me if you want to use this application in commercial products with different license.
+Contact me if you want to use this application in commercial products with a different license.